There are two main construction methods employed for the City Rail Link:

 A D-wall is a continuous wall constructed in the ground, typically to form an underground barrier or structure.
 They are constructed by an engineered fluid, typically a sodium bentonite mud, which is later replaced by permanent concrete.
 Sodium bentonite is an absorbent clay that expands when wet.
 Bentonite slurry (a mix of bentonite powder and water) was pumped into the trenches being excavated for the diaphragm walls to ensure the sides don’t cave in and ground water levels remain constant.

-Now completed, the walls are to be part of the permanent structure being built by supporting the building and the CRL tunnel box.
+The walls are to be part of the permanent structure being built by supporting the building and the CRL tunnel box.

 Sandrine is a compact hydrofraise piling rig - explained below.